LePeanutButter/talent-map-ai/README.md

 * **AI Engine** - DistilBERT embeddings for semantic similarity.
 * **Ethics Layer** - Bias detection, anonymization, and explainability mechanisms.

+Below is the **class diagram**, which illustrates the core structure of the TalentMap AI system and the relationships between its components.
+This diagram provides insight into how the various modules interact within the described architecture.

+For a more detailed analysis of the system's design and underlying principles, we recommend reviewing the full report available at **`docs/talentmap-ai.pdf`**.

 ![class-diagram](img/class-diagram.png)

+> **Note:** The report is written in **Spanish** and includes the **state of the art**, details on **training data**, **architecture selection**, and an analysis of the environment using the **PEAS** model.

 ## Ethical Framework